The Ultimate Guide to What Dogs Can’t Eat

 - Yogurt

-Tips for Giving Human Food as Treats to Your Dog
+Tips on Feeding Human Food to Your Dog

-- Treats are never a replacement for a good quality core dog food.
+- Treats are never a replacement for your dog’s regular diet.

 - Consider low-calorie treats for dogs with weight control problems.

-- Give only fresh food.
+- Feed only fresh food.
 Moldy or rotten food can cause gastrointestinal upset.

 - Avocados.
 The leaves, fruit, bark, and seeds of avocados have all been reported to be toxic in some animals.
 The toxic component in the avocado is “persin,” which is a fatty acid derivative.
 Symptoms of toxicity include difficulty breathing, abdominal enlargement, abnormal fluid accumulations in the chest, abdomen, and sac around the heart, which can occur in some animals such as cattle and horses.
-The amount that needs to be ingested to cause signs is unknown.
+The amount that needs to be ingested to cause symptoms is unknown.
 The biggest danger of avocado in dogs is the ingestion of the pit that can cause life-threatening gastrointestinal obstruction.
-Learn about the safety of avocados here.

 - Baked Goods.
-The products which are made with xylitol are highly toxic to dogs.
-Xylitol is a sweeter used in place of sugar primarily because it is lower in calories.
-Xylitol is also an ingredient in many different types of gums.
-It is in many products designed for people with Diabetes due to its low glycemic index.
-Xylitol can cause low blood sugar and liver failure in dogs.
-Learn more with this article on Xylitol Toxicity in Dogs.
+Products that are made with xylitol are highly toxic to dogs.
+Xylitol is a sweeter used in place of sugar because it is lower in calories.
+It is also an ingredient in many different types of gums and many products for people with Diabetes, due to its low glycemic index.
+It can cause low blood sugar and liver failure in dogs.

 - Bones.
-There are many bones that aren’t safe for dogs.
-This can be due to the danger of them getting stuck or caught in the mouth, sharp splinters injuring the intestines, risk of constipation when passing relatively indigestible bone fragments, as well as possible bacterial contamination on the bone that can lead to illness.
-Learn more about The Danger of Bones.
+Bones aren’t safe for dogs.
+This can be due to the danger of them getting stuck or caught in the mouth, sharp splinters injuring the intestines, risk of constipation when passing relatively indigestible bone fragments, as well as possible bacterial contamination that can lead to illness.

 - Bread Dough.
-The dough contains yeast which rises in moist, warm environments, such as in the stomach.
-After ingestion, the rising dough can expand the stomach and decrease blood flow.
-Fermentation of the yeast can be reduced to alcohol causing signs of intoxication.
+Dough contains yeast which rises in moist, warm environments, such as in the stomach.
+After ingestion, the rising dough can expand in the stomach and decrease blood flow.
+Fermentation of the yeast can be reduced to alcohol, causing signs of intoxication.

 - Chocolate.
 Chocolate, in addition to having a high-fat content, contains caffeine and theobromine.
 These two compounds are nervous system stimulants and can be toxic to your dog in high amounts.
 Learn more about the specific amount of each toxin that is based on body weight in this article: Chocolate Toxicity in Dogs.